MohammadShakiba/Project_Libra_CP2K/Cd33Se33/step2/Readme.md

 `job_init_step`, `nsteps_this_job`, `njob`: Please leave these variables as they are.
 The program will automatically recognize and fill them.

 Now that we have set some of the variables we need to run the python code as `python -c`.
-The variables required for that are as follows:
+First we need to import the function `step2_many_body` from `libra_py.workflows.nbra`.
+Then we have to set up some variables as a dictionary in `params`.
+The variables in `params` are as follows: